Joerg-Schultz/PythonKurs/README.md

 - In Python, there is no existence of “Private” instance variables  (Yeah, this is so OO...)
 - use robot class to introduce concept
-- use protein + domain classed to show
+- use protein + domain classes to show
   - a class inside a class
   - encapsulation